 - Human Resource Development.

-Introduction to Human Resource Management in Hotel
+Introduction to Human Resource Department in Hotel

 Efficient, hard-working, and resourceful personnel are the backbone of any successful business.
 It is more so in the case of the service industry.
 Successful hotel operations are sustained by customer-oriented and hard-working employees who have adequate competencies.

-The human resource department of a hotel is engaged in anticipation, acquisition, selection, and development of the present and future employee needs of the hotel.
+The human resource department of a hotel is engaged in the anticipation, acquisition, selection, and development of the present and future employee needs of the hotel.
 It also includes the processes of job evaluation, recruitment, selection, and orientation.